Red Peak flag: Public debate

 Support for the Red Peak flag has come from the New Zealand design community with noted designers, design lecturers, and authors voicing their support for the geometric abstract design.

 Critics of the Red Peak flag design have noted it bears a resemblance to some corporate logos.
 Red Peak's opponents sought to use the similarities between the design and the logos of Peak Engineering & Design of Apex, North Carolina, and Arrow Uniforms of New Zealand to scuttle the flag's bid for a referendum spot.
 Supporters of the design have dismissed this tactic as both culturally insensitive and a "red herring" (given the designs have different colour and form).
+In September 2015 the New Zealand First MP Denis O'Rourke showed how four of the flags placed together would resemble the Flag of Nazi Germany.
+Ron Mark, of New Zealand First, said that the flag has a similar appearance to the designs on Nazi sentry boxes.

 The first round of the referendum used instant-runoff voting (IRV).
 Due to there being two flag designs that were the same design but different colour, some argued that this would "stack the deck" against the Red Peak and koru flag designs.
 However, this argument was flawed, since IRV does not give an advantage to groups of options that are similar.
 In technical terms, near-identical options are called clones, and IRV is known to be independent of clones.